+Three challenges arise with the described approach.
+First, hand-engineering features is not an easy task.
+It is a slow and tedious process and requires significant expertise~\cite{Anderson:CIDR:2013}.
+It also restricts the algorithm from identifying patterns that are not reflected in the features or combinations of features.
+Second, by condensing information into a vector of features, we may lose the relational structure, which translates into loss of information.
+Third, the result of the algorithm may be hard to interpret by users.

-Over the last decade, users' information needs over relational databases expanded from seeking exact answers to precise queries to discovering and learning interesting and novel relations and concepts \cite{Hellerstein:2012:PVLDB,Cohen:2009:MSN:1687553.1687576,Anderson:CIDR:2013,Getoor:SRLBook,Getoor:KDD:13,Cate:2013:LSM:2539032.2539035,Ghoting:2011:SDM:2004686.2005625,MLBase:CIDR}.
-In recent years, the database community has proposed multiple algorithms and systems that leverage the database approaches and techniques to make discovering novel patterns from databases easier \cite{MLBase:CIDR, QuickFOIL,Hellerstein:2012:PVLDB,Anderson:CIDR:2013,Ghoting:2011:SDM:2004686.2005625,DBLP:journals/debu/BorkarBCRPCWR12}.
-Given a database and training instances of a new target relation, relational learning algorithms attempt to induce general (approximate) definitions of the target in terms of existing relations \cite{progol,Quinlan:FOIL,Richardson:2006:MLN,QuickFOIL}.
-For example, given a database with student and professor information, the goal may be to induce a Datalog definition of a missing relation {\it advisedBy(stud,prof)} based on a training set of known student-advisor pairs.
-Since the space of possible definitions (e.g. all Datalog programs) is enormous, learning algorithms employ heuristics to search for effective definitions, which generally depend on the schema of the database.
-More generally, statistical relational learning algorithms \cite{Getoor:SRLBook} use the same heuristic mechanisms for structure learning, which in turn renders them schema dependent.
+In contrast to ``table-based approaches'', relational machine learning (also called relational learning) attempts to learn concepts directly from a relational database.
+Given a database and training instances of a new target relation, relational learning algorithms attempt to induce (approximate) relational definitions of the target in terms of existing relations~\cite{progol,Quinlan:FOIL,QuickFOIL}.
+For example, given an instance of the Original schema for the UW-CSE database in Table~\ref{table:uwcse}, the goal may be to induce a definition of the missing relation {\it advisedBy(stud,prof)} based on a training set of known student-advisor pairs.
+Learned definitions are usually first-order formulas, sometimes restricted to Datalog programs.
+Importantly, such relational learning algorithms do not require the intermediate step of feature engineering.
+This fact, arguably, allows for the easier deployment of machine learning in the context of relational databases~ \cite{Quinlan:FOIL,QuickFOIL}.